ymyke/cardio/README.md

 # Ideas: All prios

 - Location ideas:
-  - Card shop: Buy cards for gems
+  - Card shop: Buy cards for gems (potency: price can easily be based on raw, total potency)
   - Exchange: Change spirits to gems and vice versa
-  - Card lottery: Give a card and get a random card in return
+  - Card lottery: Give a card and get a random card in return (potency: use roughly the same raw, total potency as the given card)
   - Card/skill game: Play some little game and the better you are the better the card you get (at random) in return.
 Or the better a skill you can chose?
 Or the more random skills or cards you can choose from.
+Or...
+    - (Potency: Pick all cards and sort by potency descending with a cutoff at a potency corresponding to the level the player achieved in the minigame.
+Then pick a card from this list at random, but with heavy emphasis on the beginning.)
-Or... -- Ideas for minigames:
+    - Ideas for minigames:
       - Guess the number: The computer picks a number between 1 and 100 and you have to guess it.
 The computer tells you whether your guess is too high or too low.
       - Rock Paper Scissors for x times.
       - Perform calculations ever quicker.
       - Keep up with typing text that gets produced ever faster.
       - Press keys as they appear on screen as quickly as possible.
       - Snakes/Tron
       - Frogger
-  - Card buyer: Buy certain cards for gems -- usually higher value cards
+  - Card buyer: Buy certain cards for gems -- usually higher value cards (potency: 1 gem per 1 raw potency?)
   - Card disposer: Allows you to get rid of cards (just 1 maybe) at a cost in gems
   - Card merger: Merge 2 identical cards for double attributes (or, if you don't have any pairs, duplicate a card)